 - Trouble eating and drinking, feeling of teeth getting loose to the touch

 If you notice that your bouts of toothache are getting more and more severe and notice signs of cavities inside your mouth, set up an appointment with your dentist as soon as possible.
 When a cavity reaches the pulp, root canal treatment or tooth extraction is usually required.
 Your dentist will use specialized tools to remove all the infected tooth pulp, clean, and seal up the pulp chamber to prevent reinfection.
 A root canal usually takes about 2 to 3 dental visits, depending on the state of the affected tooth.

 Nowadays, two procedures are commonly used to restore the tooth shape following root canal treatment.
 These include dental filling and porcelain or metal crowns.

-- Dental filling: After sealing up the pulp chamber with a specialized dental material, your dentist will fill the remaining hole up using composites, inlays, or onlays to restore the original tooth shape.
-This procedure helps prevent tooth cavities from coming back and ensure a nice look and a normal bite.
+- Dental filling: After sealing up the pulp chamber with a specialized dental material, your dentist will fill the remaining hole up using composites, inlays or onlays to restore the original tooth shape.
+Dental fillings help prevent tooth cavities from coming back and ensure a nice look and a normal bite.